kubestellar/kubestellar/core-helm-chart/README.md

 ## Deploy **KubeStellar** in an **OpenShift** cluster

+Use `--namespace` argument to specify an optional user-defined namespace for the deployment of **KubeStellar**, *e.g.* `--namespace kubestellar`.

+As an alternative, one could also create a new project and install the Helm chart in that project, *e.g.* `oc new-project kubestellar`.

 Deploy **KubeStellar** in an **OpenShift** cluster, letting the cluster decide the route assigned to **KubeStellar** on the default port `443`:

 ```shell